diogok/make-it-render/README.md

 Notably missing:

-- Fix differences between mouse position and keys between windows and linux
+- Fix differences in mouse position and keys between windows and linux
 - Fullscreen windows and back
-- Image drawing, like from PNGs
+- Image drawing, like from PNGs or other image formats
-- Wayland support, works under X11 and XWayland
+- Wayland support
-- MacOS support, I don't own a Mac
+- MacOS support
-- Consider desktop scaling
+- Respect desktop scaling

 ## Usage